any-docs/css/content/reference/properties/text-wrap-style/index.md

 sidebar: cssref
 ---

 The **`text-wrap-style`** [CSS](/en-US/docs/Web/CSS) property controls how text inside an element is wrapped.
 The different values provide alternate ways of wrapping the content of a block element.
-It can also be set, and reset, using the {{CSSXRef("text-wrap")}} shorthand.
+It can also be set, and reset, using the `text-wrap` shorthand.

 {{InteractiveExample("CSS Demo: text-wrap-style")}}